misbah9105/Opencode-Collaborative-19/README.md

 - All images must be optimized before uploaded to the repo via commit or PR.
 - The images should be of square resolution.
-- If you do not want to include social media accounts, leave the field empty `"facebook":""`.
+- If you do not want to include social media accounts, leave the field empty `"face book":""`.

 ## Adding yourselves to participant section

-To add yourself to student section you need to open the file `participants.json` and please maintain the following format EXACTLY (replacing values where indicated):
+To add yourself to student section you need to open the file `participants. son` and please maintain the following format EXACTLY (replacing values where indicated):

  ```
     {

         "name" : "Name",
-        "imageurl" : "contestant/avatar.jpg",
+        "imager" : "contestant/avatar.jpg",
         "about" : "Hello I'm a web developer",
         "college" : "My college",
-        "facebook" : "url",
+        "face book" : "url",
         "github" : "url",
         "twitter" : "url",
-        "referral" : "who refered you?"
+        "referral" : "who referred you?"
      }
 ```
 IMPORTANT:

 - All images must be optimized before uploaded to the repo via commit or PR.
 - The images should be of square resolution.
-- If you do not want to include social media accounts, leave the field empty `"facebook":""`.
+- If you do not want to include social media accounts, leave the field empty `"face book":""`.

 - While working with JSON, check the file using [JSON Lint](https://jsonlint.com/) before opening pull request